Is the world made of loops?: Introduction

 Thales, one gathers, had nothing but \emph{water}; then came atoms, fire, air, earth, effluvia, fields, energy, waves and other complications.
 The history of ontological speculation (to say nothing of my garden, \S\ref{garden}) has now been enriched by \emph{loops}---and perhaps other boundaries too (\S\ref{electrostatics}).

 The Aharonov-Bohm effect\footnote{\citet{EhrenbergSiday}, \citet{AharonovBohm}; see also \citet{Franz39, Franz40, Franz65}, \citet{OlariuPopescu}, \citet{Hiley}.} (\S\ref{AharonovBohm}) involves a relationship between variations in the current through a solenoid and changes in the interference pattern on a screen.
 The relationship is puzzling, but one can try to make sense of it in various ways.
-Of the available elements (electromagnetic field $F$ in the solenoid, loops enclosing the solenoid, wavefunction $\psi$, electromagnetic potential $A$, its circulation $ {\textsf{C}}$ around the loops, interference pattern $P$, topological features), some can be chosen, others left out---with inevitable philosophical tradeoffs.
-Accounts emphasizing the relationship between $\psi$ or $P$ and $F$ (rather than $A$) have been found disturbingly nonlocal;\footnote{\citet{AharonovBohm} p.~490: ``we might try to formulate a nonlocal theory in which, for example, the electron could interact with a field that was a finite distance away.
+Of the available elements (electromagnetic field $F$ in the solenoid, loops enclosing the solenoid, wavefunction $\psi$, electromagnetic potential $A$, its circulation $ {\textsf{C}}$ around the loops, interference pattern $\mathfrak{P}$, topological features), some can be chosen, others left out---with philosophical tradeoffs.
+Accounts emphasising the relationship between $\psi$ or $\mathfrak{P}$ and $F$ (rather than $A$) are disturbingly nonlocal.\footnote{\citet{AharonovBohm} p.~490: ``we might try to formulate a nonlocal theory in which, for example, the electron could interact with a field that was a finite distance away.
 Then there would be no trouble in interpreting these results, but, as is well known, there are severe difficulties in the way of doing this.''
-See also \citet{Healey97}.} those preferring\footnote{\citet{AharonovBohm} pp.~490-1: ``we may retain the present local theory and [\,\dots] try to give a further new interpretation to the potentials.
+See also \citet{Healey97}.} The problem can be overcome\footnote{\citet{AharonovBohm} pp.~490-1: ``we may retain the present local theory and [\,\dots] try to give a further new interpretation to the potentials.
 In other words, we are led to regard $A_{\mu}\textrm{(}x\textrm{)}$ as a physical variable.''
-See also \citet{Feynman} \S15-5.} $A$ to $F$ seem more local, but are vitiated by the kernel of $d:A\mapsto F=dA$, which produces the troublesome freedom
+See also \citet{Feynman} \S15-5.} by recognising the existence of something like $A$ or $[A]$ or the electromagnetic connection; but then there's the (nontrivial) kernel of $d:A\mapsto F=dA$, which corresponds to the freedom